Michael is an avid content writer and researcher on various topical subjects, including personal development and wellbeing.

-They instead find themselves continually running out of time and it seems the more they try to manage their lives, the more the defeats they experience.
-This is often a result of focusing on working harder rather than working smarter.
+They instead find themselves continually running out of time and it seems the more they try to manage their lives, the more defeats they experience.
+This is often a result of working harder rather than working smarter.

 Both schools and colleges can be challenging places to try and organize one's life.
-One main reason for this is because the supportive structure that was there at home is no longer present and the student now needs to take his or her own initiative.
+One main reason for this is because the supportive structure at home is no longer present and the student now needs to take his or her own initiative.

 Moreover, there are professors who will not even take note of who is present or absent from their class.
-Besides, there is a plethora of social events and activities that can easily displace the attention of the student away from their academic responsibilities.
+Besides, there is a plethora of social events and activities that can easily displace the attention of a student and move them away from their academic responsibilities.

-Here is where the student must get a grip of themselves and especially how they use their time.
+This is where the student must get a grip of themselves and how they use their time.

-Quality education is expensive and many students struggle for a major part of their lives trying to pay back massive amounts of money they owe in the form of student loans.
-So the worst thing that can happen is to fail and end up both unemployable and stuck with massive debts.
+Quality education is expensive and even after graduating many people struggle for a major part of their lives trying to pay back the huge debts they accumulated in the form of student loans and other liabilities.
+So the worst thing that can happen would be to fail and end up both unemployable.

 One major factor that leads to student burnout, ineffectiveness and poor performance is a lack of proper time management.
 Those who work smart have mastered the skill of managing their time.
 Working smart will enable you as a student to stay ahead of the schedule and accomplish more in less time.